 - Provide m3u playlists to your subscribers

-- Protect streams from restreaming
+- Protect channels from restreaming

 - Manage a group of Flussonic streamers by using a unique Pipelines solution